juicedata/juicefs/docs/en/guide/cache_management.md

 ## Cache read mechanism

 JuiceFS provides a multi-level cache to improve the performance of frequently accessed data.
-Read requests will try the kernel page cache, the pre-read buffer of the JuiceFS process, and the local disk cache in turn.
-If the data requested is not found in any level of the cache, it will be read from the object storage, and also be written into every level of the cache asynchronously to improve the performance of the next access.
+Read requests will try kernel page cache, the pre-read buffer of the JuiceFS process, and the local disk cache in turn.
+If the data requested is not found in any level of the cache, it will be read from the object storage, and also be written into every level of the cache asynchronously to improve the performance of subsequent accesses.

 ![](../images/juicefs-cache.png)